Design Glossary

 Color Theory

-Color theory is the conceptual framework that explains how humans perceive color and the visual effects of color combinations in design.
-This foundational discipline combines science and art to guide designers in making effective color choices that communicate the right message, evoke specific emotions, and create visual harmony.
-In professional design platforms like Snapied, understanding color theory principles helps designers create impactful visuals that resonate with audiences and support brand objectives across all media formats.
+Color theory is the study of how colors interact and how humans perceive these interactions, providing a framework for creating harmonious and effective color combinations in design.
+This fundamental discipline combines science and art to establish principles for using color to communicate meaning, evoke emotions, and create visual hierarchy.
+In professional design platforms like Snapied, understanding color theory helps designers create more impactful, cohesive, and purposeful visual experiences across all media.

 Get Started with Snapied!